suocle/DrFARM-Source-Code/README.md

 # DrFARM-Source-Code

 ### Overview
-This repository provides a demonstration on how to use the DrFARM source code.
+This repository provides a demonstration on how to use the DrFARM `R` source code.

 # System Requirements